kumarshantanu/promenade/README.md

 # promenade

-Take program design oddities in stride in Clojure.
+Take program design oddities in stride in Clojure (and ClojureScript).

 ## Rationale